dibay/data-512/w1/a1/README.md

 # Data analysis
 year and month were indexed
 visualized the dataset as a time series graph
+The number of views on the y axis (x 10,000,000,000) shows the number of views.
 * Note: A new page view definition tool effect on May 2015.
 This change eliminated all crawler traffic.
 Red, green and brown mark new definition.